EISy-as-Py/hardy/README.md

 2. Change the directory to hardy root directory
 3. Run <code>python setup.py install</code>
 4. To check installation run, <code>python -c "import hardy"</code> in your terminal

+## Usage:

+HARDy uses Keras for training Convolutional Neural Network & Keras-tuner for the hyperparameter optimization.
+The flow of information is shown in image below [insert flowdiagram]

+An example jupyter notebook to run HARDy using single script is available at this link <a href=#><code>Example Notebook</code></a>

+To perform various transformations, training Neural Network and Hyperparameter Optimization, Hardy utilizes following <code>.yaml</code> configuration files:

+* <a href=#>tform_config.yaml</a>
+* <a href=#>cnn_config.yaml</a>
+* <a href=#>tuner_config.yaml</a>

+The instructions for modifying or writing your own configuration file can be accessed by clicking on the configuration files listed above.

 WORK IN PROGRESS - Please feel free to provide feedback and expand on our vision!